Arch Linux: Reception

 OSNews reviewed Arch Linux in 2002.
-OSNews also has 5 later reviews about Arch Linux.
+OSNews also has five later reviews about Arch Linux.

 LWN.net wrote a review about Arch Linux in 2005.
-LWN.net also has 2 later reviews about Arch Linux.
+LWN.net also has two later reviews about Arch Linux.

 Tux Machines reviewed Arch Linux in 2007.

 Chris Smart from DistroWatch Weekly wrote a review about Arch Linux in January 2009.
 DistroWatch Weekly reviewed Arch Linux again in September 2009 and in December 2015.

-The Linux kernel developer and maintainer Greg Kroah-Hartman (GKH) has stated that he uses Arch Linux and that it "works really really well," he has also praised the Arch Wiki, the distribution's rolling release model, and the feedback loop with the community.
+The Linux kernel developer and maintainer Greg Kroah-Hartman (GKH) has stated that he uses Arch Linux and that it "works really really well".
+He has also praised the Arch Wiki, the distribution's rolling release model, and the feedback loop with the community.

 In a 2023 DistroWatch poll, about half of the responders maintained that they were running either Arch (17%) or an Arch derivative (30%).
-As of 2023, Arch also enjoys the highest average rating of any Linux distribution on DistroWatch with a rating of 9.34.
+As of 2025, Arch also enjoys the third highest average rating of any Linux distribution on DistroWatch with a rating of 9.18, with only two higher rated distributions (Artix Linux and BigLinux) also being Arch derivatives.